MuhammadBai/Assignment/README.md

 - Created an SSH key pair to securely log into remote servers.
 - Added the public key to DigitalOcean for authentication.
-- Created and connected to an Arch Linux Droplet via SSH.
+- Created and connected to an Arch Linux Droplet via SSH.<br>
 This setup improves security by using SSH keys instead of passwords.
 Keep your private key safe and do not share it.
 If you need to perform administrative tasks on your server, you can now do so remotely from your local machine.

 Remember to keep your private key safe, and never share it with anyone!